Best Hiking Shoes of 2024

 The Merrell Moab 3 Low Waterproof is a dedicated hiking shoe and doesn’t stray from its intended use: day hiking and light backpacking.
 For years, the Merrell Moab series has been a trail mainstay because it’s a reliable and comfortable out-of-the-box hiker.

-Merrell's most recent redesign to the Moab 3 keeps all the features that have made them a hiking gear staple, but has added a more contoured footbed for arch support and new upper material to increase comfort and performance.
+The Moab 3 has all the features that have made the Moab a hiking gear staple.
+Compared to the Moab 2, it has a more contoured footbed for arch support and upper material to increase comfort and performance.
 We also noticed the weight per pair has gone down by 2 oz in this model.
-Merrell hiking shoes have long been a favorite of hikers, and the Moab 3s are their best.
+Merrell hiking shoes have long been a favorite of hikers, and the Moab 3s are their best bang for the buck hiking shoes.

 While we tested the waterproof version, the Merrell Moab 3 comes in the most variety of styles of any trekking shoe we’ve seen: medium width, wide, and kids' options.